 Dr. Patteson's research focuses on emerging viral infections.
 She had directed the BSL4 maximum containment laboratory since 2000.
-She has extensive experience with advanced development of vaccine and therapeautics against hemorrhagic fever virusus as well as development of new animal models for hemorrhagic fever.
+She has extensive experience with advanced development of vaccine and therapeutics against hemorrhagic fever viruses as well as development of new animal models for hemorrhagic fever.
 In addition, the Patterson lab has also served as a mentor to a few graduate students and continues to work with graduate students.

 Ph.D., Biology at the University of Notre Dame, Notre Dame, IN